brandonbaraban/Flicks/README.md

   * [x] Title, Poster Image, Overview (Portrait mode)
   * [x] Title, Backdrop Image, Overview (Landscape mode)
 * [x] Display a nice default [placeholder graphic](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity
+* [x] Allow user to view details of the movie including ratings and popularity within a separate activity
-* [ ] Improved the user interface by experimenting with styling and coloring.
+* [x] Improved the user interface by experimenting with styling and coloring.
 * [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library#transformations)
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+* [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Truncated movie overview if text was too long (shows full overview in detailed activity)
+* [x] Display release date along with other details in movie details activity

 ## Video Walkthrough